gbenga007/SP22-Lab3/README.md

 1. Read and internalize the warnings.
 2. Create a `main.cpp` OR `main.cc` file. **N.B**: The C++ compiler recognizes either extension for Cplusplus source code files.
-	- Include the `argc` and `argv` arguments.
-For this assignment, you will be reading the node data from a text file called `students.txt`.
-Use the command line args to pass in the file name.
+	- Include the `argc` and `argv` arguments for the main function.
+For this assignment, you will be reading the node data from a text file.
+	- Use the command line arguments to pass in the file name **more on this later..**.
 3. Create a header and implementation file for a studentList.
 	- Define a C++ class for a student Node following the above example.
 	- Your class should include a default constructor which just creates an instance of the class with all data members set to null.